khalileldaou/khalileldaou/README.md

 - 👋 Hi, I’m @khalileldaou
 - 👀 I’m interested in software development & data science
-- 🌱 I’m currently learning machine learning methods
+- 🌱 I’m currently learning a data science master's student at the University of Surrey
 - 💞️ I’m looking to collaborate on kaggle competition
-- 📫 How to reach me khalil.daou.00@hotmail.com
+- 📫 How to reach me daoukhalil@hotmail.com

 <!---
 khalileldaou/khalileldaou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.